 Understanding the Costs of Last Mile Delivery

-The last mile of delivery might appear simple, but in many cases it’s expensive and complex.
-This can be the most difficult part of a shipment’s journey.
+The last mile of delivery can be the most difficult part of a shipment’s journey.
 Last mile shipping can make up 28 percent of a shipment’s total costs.
 For example, if your shipping costs are $1,000, about $280 (nearly a third) of the cost would be dedicated to that last mile.
 What would happen if you could slash that cost to 20 percent?
 The savings could be significant.

-What’s more, last mile delivery will become increasingly important as growth in the number of shipments around the globe continues to rise.
+Optimizing last mile logistics will become increasingly important as the number of global shipments continues to rise.
 In fact, e-commerce sales are expected to reach $1.35 billion by this year, an increase of 28.8 percent from 2013.
 Increases are expected to span a variety of industries and products, impacting everything from electronics to technology to beauty.
 As a result, retailers must get prepared to handle ongoing and steady increases in sales.

 Achieving maximum last mile savings requires a close understanding of all the factors that influence shipping as a whole and then understanding how those last mile costs fit.
 Costs can fit into several basic categories, including the following.